Newhaven Ladies 1 v 1 Parkwood Rangers

 Parkwood broke and moved up the pitch and it needed a last ditch tackle by Bashford-Robertson on the edge of the penalty area to prevent a clear scoring chance.
 It was then Cannon and Cook’s turn to get timely interventions as Parkwood looked to get in on goal.

-Allana Falconer was introduced for Duchossoy as the home side looked to go for the winner.
+Allana Lessels was introduced for Duchossoy as the home side looked to go for the winner.

 A free kick twenty five yards out from Smith went just wide of the far post as the Dockers dominated the closing stages.